 Whether you're writing in English, German, French, or any of the other supported languages, the tool adapts to understand context and language-specific rules.
 It helps both native speakers polish their work and assists language learners in avoiding common mistakes.

-LanguageTool stands out for its multilingual support, covering over 30 languages compared to Grammarly's focus on English.
+LanguageTool stands out for its multilingual support, covering over 45 languages and dialects compared to Grammarly's focus on English.
 While both tools check grammar and spelling, LanguageTool offers more affordable premium plans and doesn't require registration to use basic features.
 Many users find LanguageTool's open-source nature appealing, allowing the community to contribute to its development.
 Grammarly might have more advanced style features, but LanguageTool excels for multilingual writers and those wanting a straightforward, privacy-focused tool.

 Is my text private when I use LanguageTool?Yes, LanguageTool takes privacy seriously.
 It doesn't store any of your text after checking it, and all data is sent through encrypted connections.
 The free browser extension can check text right on your computer without sending it to servers when possible.
 For longer texts that need server processing, the data isn't saved after the check is complete.
 This makes LanguageTool a good choice if you're concerned about keeping your writing private.